 Here’s my raised planter with seating area for two.
 This was a DIY raised planter built on a budget.
 I’d like to share with you how I made this with this easy to follow step by step guide.
 I’ve used timber which is available from most hardware stores or your local timber merchant and a basic set of tools that many of you may already have.
 This is a great idea for garden seating

-We initially built our raised planter for an extra space to grow to fruits like strawberries.
+We initially built our raised planter for extra space to grow fruits like strawberries.
 But we also wanted some additional seating in the garden where we could enjoy the evening sun.
 This spot was perfect.
 We use it almost every day in the warmer months.

 Table of Contents

-- Find the perfect spot
+- Find the perfect spot for your raised planter

 - Clearing the area ready to build